JanakPatel18/Module_5_Challenge/README.md

 	being generated in the urban areas because of the same reason.
 I would suggest to the CEO in order to make more money in the suburban and rural areas, I would add more drivers in those areas.
-On the other hand, if she wanted to increase the amount of money being generated in the urban areas, I might consider reducing the amount if costs for one ride to encourage more people to use the service.
+On the other hand, if she wanted to increase the amount of money being generated in the urban areas, I might consider reducing the amount of cost for one ride to encourage more people to use the service.
 Another suggestion would be to increase the the number of drivers in all 3 areas to give the population more options to use the service.